libriscv/godot-sandbox/README.md

 	- You can implement a modding API for your game.
 This API can then be used by other players to extend your game, in a safe manner.
 	- Put restrictions on resources, classes and objects to say what is accessible inside the sandbox.
 - Build once, run everywhere
 	- You can publish your game for all mobile and console platforms, without paying a performance penalty.
-It's not going to be a laggy mess, which is always a risk with other solutions that eg. rely on JIT too much.
+It's not going to be a laggy mess, which is a risk with solutions that are only fast when JIT is available.
 	- Programs will behave the same way on all platforms, including 32-bit platforms.
 - High-performance
 	- You can use this extension as a way to write higher performance code than GDScript permits, without having to resort to writing and maintaining a GDExtension for all platforms.